 - bioretention system

+- rainwater harvesting

 - drainage area

-- property line
+- [] property line

 - 2015 Aerial: NJOIT, OGIS

-A rain garden can be installed east of the building near a disconnected downspout to capture, treat, and infiltrate rooftop runoff.
+Three rain garden locations have been identified which can allow for the capture and infiltration of stormwater runoff from the rooftop of the school building.
+Additionally, a cistern can be installed to capture and repurpose water from the rooftop for use in the school's garden.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.